mranilkish/PitruPooja/README.md

 # PitruPooja
-basic riruals that everyone has to perform to boost deceased members.
+Basic rituals that everyone has to perform to boost their deceased members.

 https://mranilkish.github.io/PitruPooja/